NelsonPython/Driving_Experiment/README.md

 6. Go to the Public Data Cloud website, click on Roadtrip, and choose your route

-7. Open another session with Bumblebee AV.
+7. Open another session with Bumblebee Rover.
 Drive the experiment

 ```
 python3 socketSports.py -ip 192.168.1.x
 ```

-8. To simulate an earthquake, go to Public Radio, open a new terminal, and run ./quake.sh
+8. To simulate an earthquake, go to Public Data Cloud, open a new terminal, and run ./quake.sh